weka/setup-dlang/README.md

 ```

 Simply add the setup-dlang action to your GitHub Actions workflow to automatically download and install a D compiler and package manager bundled with the compiler or separately downloaded.
-The action will automatically add the D binaries to the `PATH` environment variable and set the `DC` environment variable to the selected compiler.
+The action will automatically add the D binaries to the `PATH` environment variable and set the `DC` and `DMD` environment variables to point to the to the selected compiler and to the dmd wrapper (`gdmd`, `ldmd2`, or `dmd`) of the compiler respectively.
 Note, this behavior has been slightly adjusted in v2.
 For more details check the changes below.